Arkansas Youth Drug-Use Reduction Program (AR-YDRP)

 Slides for training sessions or presentations on the GUIDE program.

-Dispose Rx Download PDF
+Dispose Rx: Download PDF

 Disposerx offers a simple, eco-friendly solution for safely disposing of unused medications at home by turning them into an unusable gel for household trash disposal.